CSOgroup/CALDER2/README.md

 | **sub_domains**     |  logical, whether to compute nested sub-domains

-### Output:

-#### chrxx_domain_hierachy.tsv
-* information of compartment domain and their hierarchical organization.
-The hierarchical structure is fully represented by `compartment_label`, for example, `B.2.2.2` and `B.2.2.1` are two sub-branches of `B.2.2`.
-The `pos_end` column specifies all compartment domain borders, except when it is marked as `gap`, which indicates it is the border of a gap chromsome region that has too few contacts and was excluded from the analysis (e.g., due to low mappability, deletion, technique flaw)

-#### chrxx_sub_compartments.bed
-* a .bed file containing the sub-compartment information, that can be visualized in IGV.
-Different colors were used to distinguish compartments (at the resolution of 8 sub-compartments)

-#### chrxx_domain_boundaries.bed
-* a .bed file containing the chromatin domains boundaries, that can be visualized in IGV

-#### chrxx_nested_boundaries.bed
-* a .bed file containing the nested sub-domain boundaries, that can be visualized in IGV

-#### chrxx_intermediate_data.Rds
-* an Rds file storing the intermediate_data that can be used to compute nested sub-domains (if CALDER is run in two seperated steps)

-#### chrxx_log.txt, chrxx_sub_domains_log.txt
-* log file storing the status and running time of each step

 ## Output Structure
-The output of the workflow is stored in the folder specified by `--save_dir` ("results" by default) and will look like this:
+The output of the workflow is stored in the folder specified by `save_dir` and will look like this:
 ```
 save_dir/
 |-- intermediate_data